vkocubinsky/SublimeTableEditor/README.rst

 Difference from emacs org-mode table editor
 -------------------------------------------

+SublimeTableEditor is very similar to emacs org-mode table editor with the same key binding.

-Emacs use character '+' in separator line, sublime text editor use character '|'.
+But exists some differences.
+Most significant is Emacs use character '+' in separator line, sublime text editor use character '|'.
 ::
     Emacs table:
     | col 1  | col2   | col3   |